elasticpath/react-pwa-reference-storefront/components/src/PurchaseOrderWidget/README.md

 A purchase order widget that allows entry, validation, and a link to view the purchase order in more detail.

+At the moment the component does not check validity of the PO number against cortex or any third party service.
+It has been programmed to simluate validating numbers `1234`, `2345`, `3456`.
+When placed into a real implementation parts of this code should be taken out.
+Comments in the code will guide how to do that.

 #### Usage

 ```js